PixelBlayd/Java-Blackjack-Game-2019/README.md

 REQ9: The closest to 21 without going over is the winner.

 REQ10: The Player must be able to see the outcome of the match before finishing the application.

+For the sake of simplicity, the value "1" DOES NOT have the option to become "11" based on certain circumstances.